boyle-michael/boyle-michael.github.io/projects/uhbazaar.md

 summary: Collaborating with three other students, we created a web app called, UHBazaar.
 UHBazaar was designed to be a localized marketplace for the UHM community.
 projecturl: http://uhbazaar.github.io
 ---
+ # UHBazaar
+ UH Bazaar is a Meteor application that aims to provide a localized marketplace for the University of Hawaii at Manoa community, which accommodates buying, selling and trading goods.
+UH Bazaar aims to provide a comfortable experience for students by keeping the exchanges on campus and between students.
+With the tides of incoming and outgoing students, whether graduating or just returning home for the summer, there is a wealth of commodity in need of a custom tailored facilitation to manage exchange.
+To help facilitate secure exchange, UH Bazaar intends to implement the UH CAS login system to enforce student-student interaction, as well as a goods map for convenient navigation on campus.

+ ## Contributions
+ My main contribution to this app was dealing with the backend and admin functionality.
+I set up the database and what was included in each of the collections that made up the app.
+We had a total of four collections that included: users, categories, items for sale, and reports.
+I frequently updated forms to match the schema behind each collection.
+Most importantly, I created an interface that allows the admin of the site to view, edit, and delete almost all aspects of the site.

+ ## Takeaways